benitomartin/mlops-aws-stroke/README.md

 ## Pipeline Deployment

-All pipeline where deployed on AWS SageMaker, as well as the Model Registry and Endpoints.
+All pipelines where deployed on AWS SageMaker, as well as the Model Registry and Endpoints.
 The following pipelines where created:

 - ✅ Preprocessing
 - ✅ Training